jaken525/EuropeRacerWidescreenFix/README.md

 The main menu is only in 1280x720.
 The backgrounds are tailored for this resolution.
 Memory for better quality textures has also been increased, as the game uses stripped-down versions of them.

+The mod is used to work: [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader)

 # Installation
 - Extract all files to the root folder of the game.